 Modern enhancement: selective directional re-entries (e.g. Winchester 1 in Eastland County, 2017) targeting deeper Strawn intervals

-If your mineral interest produces from the Strawn Group, Buckhead Energy can provide a free written offer within 48 hours.
+If your mineral interest produces from the Strawn Group, Buckhead Energy can provide a free written offer.
 Strawn interests are typically inherited multiple generations deep from the 1917-1925 boom era.

 Free written offers.
 No obligation.
 No fees.